Germany records rise in violence against women – DW – 11/25/2024

 Violence against women affects all parts of society.
 However, a higher proportion of migrant women are living in the shelters, because they tend to need more support.
 "Often they have no family here to help them.
 They cannot speak the language very well and don't know what the laws are," said Neisius.

 Slabenig of the Koblenz police said many women are at an elevated risk of being killed after a separation, a death threat or a physical attack such as strangling.
-She said offenders often share certain characteristics, namely: they are "men who are extremely aggressive, impulsive, controlling, dominant, jealous."
+She said offenders often share certain characteristics, as "men who are extremely aggressive, impulsive, controlling, dominant, jealous."

 "Children who witness violence toward their mothers, that is like violence against the children themselves," said lawyer Wehran-Itschert.
 There is the risk of the cycle continuing through the generations: "Either the son begins to hit or behaves as macho as the husband — or the daughter becomes a victim."